lucee/lucee-docs/docs/04.guides/13.Various/39.cfadmin/page.md

-getApplicationSetting |	Returns the settings of the application settings for the current context getCharset | Returns the settings of the current context charstets getComponent | Returns the settings of the component settings for the current context getContextes | Returns the current web contexts (only available for the server type) getCustomTagMappings | |
+getApplicationSetting |	Returns the settings of the application settings for the current context getCharset | Returns the settings of the current context charstets getComponent | Returns the settings of the component settings for the current context getContexts | Returns the current web contexts (only available for the server type) getCustomTagMappings | |
 getCustomtagSetting | Returns the settings of the custom tags for the current context getDatasource |	Returns the details for a datasource for the current context